JenniferT9462/CodeX-Capstone-Pathway-1/README.md

 # CodeX-Capstone-Pathway-1
 ABOUT

-  A website about a YouTubeer where you can shop for their merchandise, play mini-games, look at their projects and learn about the YouTuber and what they are up to.
+  A website about a kid YouTuber where you can shop for their merchandise, play mini-games, look at their projects and learn about the YouTuber and what they are up to.

 BUILT WITH